• Skip to primary navigation

 • Once you have the pumpkin and the butter ready, the rest is easy-peasy.
 Mix the rest of the ingredients together with the pumpkin puree and use the brown butter to brush the Phyllo dough sheets.

-Once you have all the turnovers ready, brush them one more time with the brown butter and bake them till crispy at 350°F (180°C) for 13-15 minutes, depending on your oven.
+Once you have all the turnovers ready, brush them one more time with the brown butter and bake them until crispy at 350°F (180°C) for 13-15 minutes, depending on your oven.

 A plate with Pumpkin turnover made with phyllo dough cut in half.
 Another plate with turnovers on the back on top of a yellow napkin.
 Whole pumpkin peeking on the back left side